ericmichalsen/onboarding_app/README.md

 ```
 You may need to install XCode

-Create an .env file and set your Skilljar username and password.
+Rename the env_rename to .env file and set your Terminus, Skilljar username, and Skilljar password.
 ```
 TR_EMAIL=<TERMINUS AUTH EMAIL>
 SJ_EMAIL=<EMAIL>